ChanceToZoinks/melvor-source/README.md

 # melvor-source

 Source code for melvoridle.com dumped and prettified.
-The corresponding Typescript bindings can be found at https://github.com/ChanceToZoinks/melvor-types.
+Typescript bindings are included and can be installed with npm.

 No license since Malcs owns the source for Melvor Idle.

-The types can be installed using `npm install`

 Contact me in the MelvorIdle discord at `chancetofreeze#0740`